UofSC-STAR/STAR/README.md

 S.T.A.R. is a user friendly interface which allows an Instructor to retrieve analytics from recorded lectures.

-The current analytics that are calculated are:
+The current analytics that are calculated by S.T.A.R. are:

 - Average Wait Time